Mike Hoffman (ice hockey, born 1989): Montreal Canadiens

 On July 28, 2021, Hoffman was signed a three-year, $13.5 million contract with the Montreal Canadiens as an unrestricted free agent.
 On reporting to training camp, it was found that Hoffman had a knee injury that would cause him to miss up to four weeks.
 As a result he did not play in any of the team's pre-season games.
+In his two seasons with the Canadiens, Hoffman scored 15 goals and 35 points in 67 games during the 2021–22 season and 14 goals and 34 points in 64 games in 2022–23.
+With Montreal, Hoffman was described as a "one-way player" lacking defence and a streaky player, elevating his game for short periods.
+On March 24, 2023 Boston Bruins forward A. J. Greer was suspended by the NHL for one for a cross-check to Hoffman's face.
+Hoffman was upset with the NHL's inconsistency of Greer's suspension, taking to social media stating that he had received a larger suspension for a less egregious check to the head.